-Successful applicants will be required to submit a Resolution from their Governing Boards before the grant award can be finalized and funds awarded.
-A signed resolution is not required at the time of proposal submission, but public agency applicants are advised that no financial invoices will be processed for reimbursement until the Governing Board Resolution has been received by the BSCC.
-A sample Governing Board Resolution can be found in Attachment G.
+This documentation is not required at the time of proposal submission, but applicants are advised that the grant agreement will not be fully executed, nor will any financial invoices be processed for reimbursement until the required documentation has been received by the BSCC.
+A sample Governing Board Resolution can be found in Attachment E.